 Getting your bearded dragon to eat cucumber or other plant matter can sometimes be tricky.
 Some bearded dragons won’t start eating cucumbers right away.

 So you might need to train your beardie to get used to cucumber.
 Below are tips to guide you on how to train our beardie to eat cucumber.

 1. Introduce Cucumbers to Your Baby Dragon

 But you don’t want to starve the little thing.
-If it refuses to eat at all, you can give them their favourite food.
+If it refuses to eat at all, you can give them its favorite food.
 The intention is to make it used to cucumbers.
-Eventually it’ll bear results.
+Eventually, it’ll bear results.

 2. Offer Cucumber and Insects

 Treating cucumber slices with their favorite insects will gradually make your bearded dragon used to a plant diet.